 The Neighborhoods in Brief

-Some of the most prominent residential suburbs, which are most popular with expatriates, in Cape Town are covered below.
+Some of the most prominent residential suburbs and areas to live in, which are most popular with expatriates, in Cape Town are covered below.

 Low cost rentals are probably most easily come across in the neighboring area of Vredehoek, but be wary.
 While hardly on a level with the Cape Flats, this area is a veritable magnet for burglars.
 Don’t bother looking at an apartment in this area unless it’s on or above the third floor, and has full-time security guards (Disa Park is the only establishment that meets this criteria).